JoeHeflin/personal-site/content/projects/site-design/index.md

 ---
-title: Deploying a Static Site with AWS: System Design Overview
+title: Deploying a Static Site with AWS
 type: page
 description: Click on me to see the content.
 topic: career